react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### Material Bottom Tabs now uses `react-native-safe-area-context` to apply safe area insets

 It's now necessary to install the `react-native-safe-area-context` package when using `@react-navigation/material-bottom-tab`, if you didn't have it already.

-### The default value for `backBehavior` is now `firstRoute` for material bottom tabs

-Similar to bottom tabs, material bottom tabs now uses `firstRoute` for the `backBehavior` prop as well.

 ## Drawer Navigator